 Rev. Sue Phillips is relentlessly curious about the crossover spaces between traditional religious institutions and the landscape of spiritual and community-building innovation.
 An ordained minister and former denominational executive in the Unitarian Universalist Association, Sue is passionate about cultivating spiritual entrepreneurship, building thriving meaning-making communities, and supporting emerging leaders.
 She credits radical Catholic women religious, feminist and womanist liberation theologians, and other prophetic women for activating her lifelong passion for justice.

-Sue is the Director of Strategy at the On Being Impact Lab, the founder of FAITHIFY, the first denominationally-affiliated crowdfunding site, and is the co-author with colleagues Angie Thurston and Casper ter Kuile of Faithful and Care of Souls which explore emerging models of spiritual innovation.
-A graduate of Colgate University and the Episcopal Divinity School, Sue has taught at Harvard Divinity School, where she is a Ministry Innovation Fellow.
+Sue is a Ministry Innovation Fellow at Harvard Divinity School and the founder of FAITHIFY, the first denominationally-affiliated crowdfunding site, and is the co-author with colleagues Angie Thurston and Casper ter Kuile of Faithful and Care of Souls which explore emerging models of spiritual innovation.
+A graduate of Colgate University and the Episcopal Divinity School, Sue has taught at Harvard Divinity School.
 She lives in Tacoma, WA with her wife Tandi Rogers.